Downtown Orlando Outreach Center - SALT Outreach

 What should I wear?

 There are various tasks and work environments you may encounter when volunteering with SALT; therefore, we recommend wearing loose fitted, comfortable clothing that you are not afraid of getting stained, torn or soiled.
-Please refer to the guide below.
+Please follow the dress code provided below:

 Tops: Plain T-shirts, non-offensive graphics tee's, loose breathable fabrics.